Asahikawa Freeride Tour Overview

-Asahikawa is Hokkaido’s second-largest city.
-You’re probably thinking why stay in the city?
-It’s all about the access, terrain and snow quality.
-Asahikawa is one of the most snow-sure parts of Japan with consistently cold temperatures.
-Within an hour’s drive, you’ve got dozens of places to ride – from quirky, old-school ski hills to larger modern resorts and lift-accessible backcountry zones filled with endless hits, pillows, banks and wind lips.
-And then there’s Asahidake – a steaming stratovolcano that delivers the goods.
-There’s arguably no zone in Japan that’s littered with as many good spots to ride, still with minimal tourists and insane snow quality.
+This region is all about access, terrain, and snow quality.
+This is one of Japan’s most snow-sure regions, with consistently cold temps and dozens of places to ride within an hour’s drive — from quirky old-school ski hills to modern resorts and lift-accessed backcountry zones loaded with pillows, banks, and wind lips.
+And then there’s Asahidake, a steaming stratovolcano that always delivers.
+There’s no other zone in Japan with as many quality spots to ride, still with minimal tourists and snow this good.

 Ability Level